A Combination Theorem for Metric Bundles

 \section{Introduction}

-In this paper we introduce the notions of metric bundles (resp. metric graph bundles) which provide a purely topological (resp. coarse-geometric) generalization of the notion of trees of metric spaces a la Bestvina-Feighn \cite{BF} in the special case that the inclusions of the edge spaces into the vertex spaces are uniform coarsely surjective quasi-isometries.
+In this paper we introduce the notions of metric bundles and metric graph bundles which provide a purely coarse-geometric generalization of the notion of trees of metric spaces a la Bestvina-Feighn \cite{BF} (see Section \ref{thrhms}) in the special case that the inclusions of the edge spaces into the vertex spaces are uniform coarsely surjective quasi-isometries.
 We generalize the base space from a tree to an arbitrary hyperbolic metric space.
 In \cite{farb-mosher}, Farb and Mosher introduced the notion of metric fibrations which was used by Hamenstadt to give a combination theorem in \cite{hamenst-word}.
 Metric fibrations can be thought of as metric bundles (in our terminology) equipped with a {\it foliation by totally geodesic sections} of the base space.
-We first prove the following Proposition which ensures the existence of {\it q(uasi)-i(sometric)} sections in the general context of metric bundles, generalizing and giving a different proof of a Lemma of Mosher \cite{mosher-hypextns} in the context of exact sequences of groups (see Example $\ref{eg-mbdl}$).
+We first prove the following Proposition which ensures the existence of {\it q(uasi)-i(sometric)} sections in the general context of metric bundles, generalizing and giving a different proof of a result due to Mosher \cite{mosher-hypextns} in the context of exact sequences of groups (see Example $\ref{eg-mbdl}$).